aarons2612/Employee-Management-System/README.md

 To Run on your system

 1. Clone the project
-2. create a folder public and inside of that create another folder assets and put the img folder,script.js and style.css file in it.
-3. Open the cmd and cd to the cloned folder's path and run npm install.
+2. Open the cmd and cd to the cloned folder's path and run npm install.
-4. type nodemon.
+3. type nodemon.
-5. Now open your browser and type localhost:3000
+4. Now open your browser and type localhost:3000

 And here it is